misskniss/language-presentation/LANGUAGES.md

 Before to introduce Numeric class, let's check out the figure for Ruby data type.
 All of the class are from Object Class.
 There are the Numeric class and sub-class.

 # Integer (Fixnum and Bignum)
-Two dat type for integer : Fixnum and Bignum。
+Two data type for integer : Fixnum and Bignum。
-The following arithmetic show the , e.g.,
+The following arithmetic show the integers.

 ```
 puts 10     #output integer 10